Quantum conductance of silicon-doped carbon wire nanojunctions: Introduction

 \section{Introduction}

-In nature, carbon exist in a wide range of allotopic forms.
-Some of them like two-dimensional graphite \cite{novoselov}, \cite{geim} spherical fullerenes \cite{kroto} or quasi-one-dimensional carbon nanotubes \cite{iijima1}, \cite{iijima2} exibit exceptional physical properties and can be considered as a promising components for future nanodevices \cite{mceuen}.
-Recent discovery by Jin \textit{et al.} \cite{jin} turns the attention on another intriguing carbon structure, namely the monatomic linear carbon wire (MLCW), which is the only stable structure among all forms of MLCW.
-In the experiment conducted by Jin \textit{et al.} this purely one-dimensional carbon allotrope was produced by removing carbon atoms row by row directly from the graphene sheets.
-Apart of the earlier experiments on MLCW \cite{heath}-\cite{yuzvinsky}, method presented in \cite{jin} is the first one which allows to obtain remarkably stable freestanding MLCW.
+The quantitative analysis of the electronic quantum transport in nanostructures is essential for the development of nanoelectronic devices \cite{agrait}.
+The monatomic \textit{linear} carbon wire (MLCW) systems are expected in this context to have potentially interesting technological applications, in particular as connecting junction elements between the larger device components \cite{nitzan}.
+In this respect the electronic quantum transport properties are the key features of such wire nanojunctions \cite{wan}.

-Most often, one-dimensional atomic wires like MLCW are expected to have a various technological applications in nanoelectronics, nanomechanics, and nanomaterials {\it e.g.} as a interconnects between larger nanodevices \cite{nitzan}.
-Due to this fact the electronic and transport properties are the key features of these small structures \cite{wan}-\cite{taraschi}.
-However, experimental research still does not provide essential knowledge about these properties of the MLCW, and only theoretical studies shed some light.
+Carbon exists in nature under a wide range of allotropic forms, as the two-dimensional graphene \cite{geim}, the cage fullerenes \cite{kroto}, and the quasi-one-dimensional carbon nanotubes \cite{iijima}.
+These forms exhibit exceptional physical properties and can be considered as promising components for future nanodevices \cite{mceuen}.
+The discovery of monatomic linear carbon wires (MLCW), \cite{heath}, \cite{lagow}, \cite{derycke}, \cite{troiani}, \cite{zhao}, \cite{yuzvinsky}, \cite{jin} turns the attention to another intriguing carbon allotropic form.
+In the experiment conducted recently by Jin \textit{et al.} \cite{jin} the MLCW was produced by directly removing carbon atoms row by row from the graphene sheets, leading to a relatively stable freestanding nanostructure.